Michael Bloomberg's Real Record as NYC Mayor

 The report includes:

-2) the $48,000 per year rental apartments, that were publicly funded & privately owned apartment units that Bloomberg sold to the public as 'affordable' in order to gain passage of the bills authorizing them;
+2) AFFORDABLE HOUSING: Bloomberg sold the public on funding 'affordable' apartments that rented for $48,000 per year.
+These were publicly funded but privately owned apartment units that Bloomberg sold to the public as 'affordable' in order to gain passage of the bills authorizing them.

-3) the four huge real estate developments essentially given to Stephen Ross & Related Companies that are now worth billions including Hudson Yard, Hunters Point South, Bronx Terminal and the still pending Flushing Meadows Corona Park development;
+3) PUBLIC LAND GRAB.
+Four huge real estate developments appeared to be given to Stephen Ross & Related Companies which are now worth billions.
+The public lands reportedly sold for $1 apiece include Hudson Yard, Hunters Point South and the still pending Flushing Meadows Corona Park development.
+I'm not sure but Bronx Terminal was also transferred in a sweet deal to the real estate developer Stephen Ross & Related Companies.

-4) two subway line extensions that seemed to disproportionately benefit Stephen Ross & Related Companies: the #7 subway line extension that supported Stephen Ross & Related Companies Hudson Yard development and the Q subway line extension which greatly enhanced the value of Stephen Ross and Related Companies Upper East Side properties;
+4) PUBLIC SPENDING BENEFITTING FRIENDLY DEVELOPER.
+Bloomberg pushed two subway line extensions that seemed to disproportionately benefit Stephen Ross & Related Companies.
+The subway line extensions were 1) the #7 subway line extension that supported Stephen Ross & Related Companies Hudson Yard development and 2) the Q subway line extension which greatly enhanced the value of Stephen Ross and Related Companies Upper East Side properties.

-5) Bloomberg's privatization of a significant portion of the NYC public school system which appeared to tear apart the NYC public school system by enabling for profit private charter schools [disproportionately favoring Eva Moskowitz and Success Academy] to recruit the best students of the NYC public school system, while leaving the rest behind in the hands of the public and unions;
+5) PRIVATIZATION OF PUBLIC SCHOOLS.
+Bloomberg's privatization of a significant portion of the NYC public school system which appeared to tear apart the NYC public school system by enabling for profit private charter schools, disproportionately favoring Eva Moskowitz and Success Academy, to recruit the best students of the NYC public school system, while leaving the rest behind in the hands of the public and unions;

-6) Bloomberg's failure to sign a single major union contract during his 12 year administration and the
+6) UNION BUSTER?
+Bloomberg's failure to sign a single major union contract during his 12 year administration and the

 CLICK here to read the rest of our report on the part of the Mike Bloomberg's record of Mayor.
 The part of the Bloomberg record you won't see in his $33 million ad campaign to convince Democrats to vote for him.
 Billionaire Bloomberg, like the billionaire President, seems to have an inclination to distort the truth.